DIY Walk-In Pantry Double Doors – Organizing Kitchen – Before & After

 diy walk in pantry double doors farmhouse aqua blue teal wood

 Ever dread making supper because you just stand in front of your messy pantry and wonder what the heck you can make, even though you’re staring at a ton of food but have no idea what’s all in there?
 Yep, that’s me right about now.
-I’m so ready to start the next phase of our home cleanup with the DIY walk-in pantry!
+I’m so ready to start the next phase of our home cleanup with the DIY walk-in pantry AND make my own double pantry doors!

 As we continue through our home remodeling in the kitchen area, unfortunately, my once very organized pantry got attacked by us taking everything out of the cabinets that would no longer need to hold food, and threw it into the pantry, with the idea that we were going to go through it that weekend.